MERMAID: Memory-Enhanced Retrieval and Reasoning with Multi-Agent Iterative Knowledge Grounding for Veracity Assessment: Experiment Setup

 \subsection{Datasets}

-To evaluate the effectiveness of \ourmethod\ across diverse veracity assessment scenarios, we conduct experiments on five benchmark datasets encompassing distinct claim types, knowledge domains, and difficulty levels.
-We categorize these benchmarks into two groups: (1) LLM-Generated Responses Fact-Checking dataset: We utilize FacTool-QA~\cite{chern2023factool}, BingCheck~\cite{li2024self}, and FactCheck-Bench~\cite{wang2024factcheck}.
-These datasets focus on verifying long-form responses generated by LLMs, requiring the system to decompose complex model outputs into checkable atomic claims and retrieve external evidence to verify.
-Following Fire~\cite{xie2025fire} setup, we consolidated the original label classification into a binary format (True/False).
-(2) Natural Claim Verification Datasets: To assess performance on human-written claims and specialized domains, we include HoVer~\cite{jiang2020hover}, which requires multi-hop reasoning over Wikipedia, and SciFact~\cite{wadden2022scifact}, which tests the framework's ability to verify scientific claims.
-Consistent with the setup in FOLK~\cite{wang2023explainable}, we utilize the HoVer validation set and use stratified sampling to select 100 examples from each dataset to ensure a balanced label distribution.
-For SciFact, we select the claims with complete evidence (Support/Refute claim) to ensure ground-truth labels.
+To evaluate the effectiveness of \ourmethod across diverse veracity assessment scenarios, we conduct experiments on five benchmark datasets encompassing distinct claim types, knowledge domains, and difficulty levels spanning two categories: \textbf{(1) LLM-Generated Response Fact-Checking:} FacTool-QA~\cite{chern2023factool}, BingCheck~\cite{li2024self}, and FactCheck-Bench~\cite{wang2024factcheck}, which require decomposing long-form LLM outputs into atomic claims and verifying them against external evidence.
+Following FIRE~\cite{xie2025fire}, we consolidate labels into a binary (True/False) format. \textbf{(2) Natural Claim Verification:} HoVer~\cite{jiang2020hover}, which requires multi-hop reasoning over Wikipedia.
+SciFact~\cite{wadden2022scifact} targets scientific claim verification, and we use this dataset to test the framework’s ability to verify scientific claims.
+Detailed dataset descriptions are provided in Appendix~\ref{app:datasets}